jmpherso/atelier-backend/README.md

 # RatingsAPI
-API for the ratings portion of Atelier backend.
+API for the ratings portion of Atelier storefront backend.

 ## ETL scripts
 ETL scripts for importing CSV files to Postgres (ETLpostgres) and Mongo (ETLmongo).